themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 The Universal Interaction Protocol (UIP) is the mechanism for ensuring User Sovereignty across UCCS protocols and AI interactions.
 Every significant action that creates and/or modifies a block of information must follow a strict, five-step control;

-- *GENERATE:* The AI agent creates the content for a work unit.
+- *GENERATE:* The agent creates the content for a work unit.

-- *SUMMARIZE:* The AI provides a concise well thought summary of what was accomplished in the *GENERATE:* step.
+- *SUMMARIZE:* It provides a concise well thought summary of what was accomplished in the *GENERATE:* step.

 - *PREVIEW:* The complete result is shown to the user for review.

-- *CONFIRM:* The AI must pause and explicitly ask for user validation with the mandatory prompt.
-The AI never assumes anything. - "Proceed?
+- *CONFIRM:* It must pause and explicitly ask for user validation with the mandatory prompt. it never assumes anything. - "Proceed?
 (Y/N/Modify)".

-- *ITERATE:* Based on the user's response, and well thought approach, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).
+- *ITERATE:* Based on the user's response, and well thought approach, it continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).

 ***This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.
-The AI never assumes anything.***
+It never assumes anything.***

 ## Universal Addressability & Adressability-[`$UCCS-CORE:FRAMEWORK:UAA:SCNSV4-ID$`]